adenhunsecker/avalanche-wiki/README.md

 # Avalanche Wiki
-Making a lightweight streamlit app to aggregate avalanche weather from multiple sources
+Making a lightweight streamlit app to aggregate avalanche weather data from multiple sources